etruxton/arcvde/README.md

 Planned additions to ARCVDE:
 - Galaga style game where you control the character with where you point
 - PacMan or Snake style game where you control player with where you point ?
-- Flappybird where you control the bird by putting your hands together and flapping them when you want the bird to jump 🙌
+- Flappy Bird where you control the bird by clapping.
+Clappy Bird! 👏
-- AngryBirds style game where you physically pinch and real back the bird to shoot it at a tower of blocks
+- Angry Birds style game where you physically pinch and real back the bird to shoot it at a tower of blocks
 - maybe moreeeee

 ## Credits